wychlw/RemoSwitch/README.md

 If your device isn't pre-flashed with the firmware, you can use the following steps to flash it:
 1. Download the firmware from the newest releases.
 The name should contains `CH32v203G6U6` and end with `.elf` or `.bin`.
 2. Get the [wch-isp](https://github.com/ch32-rs/wchisp) tool, which is used to flash the firmware.
 3. Short the `Boot0` pin on the device to enter the bootloader mode.
-Look to the bottom of the tf card slot, you can find two holes, connect them.Meanwhile, connect the device to your computer using a USB cable to power it on.
+Look to the bottom of the tf card slot, you can find two holes, connect them.
+Meanwhile, connect the device to your computer using a USB cable to power it on.
 4. Flash it! `wchisp flash firmware-CH32V203G6U6.bin`
 5. Check the device is working by connecting it to your computer.
 You shall see a USB device with VID:PID `0x1209:0x7410`, which is the device.

 ### Software

-The pre-compiled software is available in the releases.
-You can download it and run it on your computer.
-Though the program is written in Rust and has the release for Windows, Linux and macOS, only the Linux version is tested.
-If you fouond any issues, please report it.
+The host control program is written in Rust.
+There're pre-built binaries for Windows, Linux and MacOS available in the releases page.
+Note that the program is only tested against Linux.
+Please report it if you find and issues in the issues page.

 ### Usage

-*Note: root privilege may need*
+*Note: some commands may require root permission to function correctly.*

 First, you need to check whether the device is connected to your computer.
-You can use `remo -l` command to check the device.
-If any device is found, you shall see the device information like this:
+You could use command `remo -l` to list available devices.
+With the device properly connected to the computer, you shall see its information like, this:
 ```log
 Found 1 devices:
 Index   Device ID       Path